middyjs/middy/docs/middlewares.md

 [`httpErrorHandler`](#httperrorhandler) to automatically return the right response to the user.

+It can also be used in combination with [`httpcontentnegotiation`](#httpContentNegotiation) to load localised translations for the error messages (based on the currently requested language).
+This feature uses internally [`ajv-i18n`](http://npm.im/ajv-i18n) module, so reference to this module for options and more advanced use cases.
+By default the language used will be English (`en`), but you can redefine the default language by passing it in the `ajvOptions` options with the key `defaultLanguage` and specifying as value one of the [supported locales](https://www.npmjs.com/package/ajv-i18n#supported-locales).

 ### Options

  - `inputSchema` (object) (optional): The JSON schema object that will be used